godotengine/godot-website/collections/_article/gles2-and-gdnative-progress-report-6.md

 (Also having a proper skymap makes a really huge difference on quality, so just as a side tip: search for good environment maps, they shape the perception of graphics quality a lot!)

-With all that in place, all meterials where behaving as if they had metallic = 1 but a variable roughness.
+With all that in place, all materials where behaving as if they had metallic = 1 but a variable roughness.

 The cubemap filtering shader can be found [here](https://github.com/karroffel/godot/blob/9320ea98b7f575dd80a171e5c0e6d76d4b6f7120/drivers/gles2/shaders/cubemap_filter.glsl).